milosgarunovic/ep_booster/docs/README.md

 TODO:

+1. ✅ Make 3D case that should be the same size as battery, so positioning can be like two batteries one next to other, but should keep in mind the switches and pot, they should be available for easy modification.
-1. Add bypass switch that also disconnects the battery, so it's easy to bypass on low battery.
+2. Add bypass switch, so it's easy to bypass on low battery.
 This can even be soldered to push/pull pot
-2. Add low battery indicator (but that can be separate circuit).
-This needs to be tested at how low voltage does the audio signal degrade the circuit.
 3. Add LED and current limiting resistor R15 to the schematic so it's complete, but it doesn't have to be on the board
-4. Make 3D case that should be the same size as battery, so positioning can be like two batteries one next to other, but should keep in mind the switches and pot, they should be available for easy modification.
-5. Experiment with different capacitor values like the one from amp-fx, to see if there's anything better or is it maybe per bass better
+4. Experiment with different capacitor values like the one from amp-fx, to see if there's anything better or is it maybe per bass better
-6. Voltage doubler combined with EP booster for more headroom.
+5. Voltage doubler combined with EP booster for more headroom.
 Maybe put a switch there so you can choose if you want to use 9 or 18v.
+6. test how much boost I get from every 1K resistence, or if there's like 16db boost, measure when I get every -1 db so I can say for example I want exactly 10db boost.
+Also test with 18V battery since it has bigger headroom.
+   Test when I have +3db boost on as well, is it really 3db or what.
+Test db output in bypass and switched on without any boost to see if there is in fact any boost because my ears say there is.
-7. PCB that can be put on a push/pull switch
+7. New PCB that can be put on a push/pull switch, if it's possible for it to be that compact, I'm satisfied with battery version
-8. Through hole option with 2N5457 and 2SC1815 (from [Xotic EP Booster](Xotic%20EP%20Booster.png),
+8. New PCB with through hole components - 2N5457 and 2SC1815 (from [Xotic EP Booster](Xotic%20EP%20Booster.png),
    [link](https://tagboardeffects.blogspot.com/2012/02/xotic-ep-booster-briggs-modded.html))
+9. See if it's possible to make it work on a 3 way switch, with positions off, on without boost (10k resistor), on with boost (some resistance, maybe that should stay on trim pot)